aptech/docs/docs/CR-csvReadM.rst

 Remarks
 ------------

-The standard input stream (stdin) can be read with csvReadM by passing in `__STDIN` as the filename input.
+The standard input stream (stdin) can be read with :func:`csvReadM` by passing in `__STDIN` as the filename input.
 Note that `__STDIN` should not be passed as a string, surrounded by quotes.
 Correct usage is shown below: